Air gunner

 An air gunner or aerial gunner is a member of a military aircrew who operates flexible-mount or turret-mounted machine guns or autocannons in an aircraft.
 Modern aircraft weapons are usually operated automatically without the need for a dedicated air gunner, but older generation (World War II and earlier) bombers used to carry up to eight air gunners.

+During World War II, advanced central fire control systems were developed for aircraft such as the B-29 and B-32 that enabled remote control of turrets.